w3c/publ-a11y/extended-descriptions/explainer-extended-descriptions.md

 - `<details>`: native HTML, but problematic in EPUB due to pagination and inconsistent support.
 - `longdesc`: rejected due to historical misuse, lack of adoption, and removal from HTML and EPUB specifications.
-- `rel:"doc-extended-description"`: could provide additional context but is not considered by assistive technologies.
+- `rel:"doc-extendeddesc"`: could provide additional context but is not considered by assistive technologies.

 ## Accessibility, Internationalization, Privacy, and Security Considerations